[Rev. 1/24/2023 11:38:35 AM]

 κ1864 Statutes of Nevada, Page 454κ

 Representatives in Congress requested to make an effort to secure the establishment of United States Post Offices on overland route.
+Secretary of State to transmit copy. |

-No. IX.–Concurrent Resolutions.
+No. IX.Concurrent Resolutions.

 [Passed February 28, 1865.]

-Resolved, by the Assembly, the Senate concurring, That our Senators and Representative in the Congress of the United States be, and they are hereby, respectfully requested to make an effort to secure the establishment of United States post offices on the “ Overland Route” at St. Clairs’ Station, Stillwater Station, and La Plata City, in the county of Churchill, and Egan Canon, Lander County, the same being demanded for the accommodation of the citizens thereof, there being no government post office in the entire county of Churchill.
+Resolved, by the Assembly, the Senate concurring, That our Senators and Representative in the Congress of the United States be, and they are hereby, respectfully requested to make an effort to secure the establishment of United States post offices on the Overland Route at St. Clairs Station, Stillwater Station, and La Plata City, in the county of Churchill, and Egan Canon, Lander County, the same being demanded for the accommodation of the citizens thereof, there being no government post office in the entire county of Churchill.
+Resolved, That the Secretary of State is hereby instructed to transmit a copy hereof, properly attested, to our Senators and Representative. |

 ________

-Relating to a tri-weekly mail from Carson City to American City.
+Relating to a tri-weekly mail from Carson City to American City. |

-No. X.–Concurrent Resolution.
+No. X.Concurrent Resolution.

 [Passed February 28, 1865.]

 Resolved, by the Assembly, the Senate concurring, That our Senators in Congress be instructed, and our Representative be requested, to use their influence to procure the establishment of a tri-weekly mail from Carson City, in this State, to American City, in Storey County.
+Resolved, That His Excellency, the Governor, be requested to forward a copy of the foregoing resolution to each of our Representatives in Congress. |

 ________